Managing side effects

 During cancer treatment, you may lose your appetite.
 This could be because you feel sick, you are too tired to eat, or foods taste different.
 This usually does not last long.

-While you have a poor appetite, you may need to change your dose of insulin or tablets to help prevent hypos.
+While you have a poor appetite, your dose of insulin or your diabetes medicine may need to be changed to help prevent hypos.
+Your diabetes team or healthcare team will give you advice on this.

 Tips to help improve your appetite

-• Keep snacks with you.
-Bags of nuts, crisps or dried fruit, or a bowl of grated cheese, are light and tasty.
-If these are hard to swallow, try yoghurt or fromage frais.
+• Keep snacks with you, such as bags of nuts, crisps or dried fruit.
+If these are hard to swallow, try creamy Greek yoghurt or fromage frais.
 If you have recently had surgery or radiotherapy for bowel cancer, you may need advice about the best foods for you.
 Talk about this with your specialist nurse or cancer doctor, or a dietitian.

-• Try sweet or savoury nourishing drinks.
+• Try milk drinks made with whole milk, or savoury nourishing drinks.
 These can replace small meals and can be sipped slowly through the day.
+Your doctor or dietitian can prescribe special nutritional drinks that contain carbohydrates.

 Bigger appetite than normal

-Being active is an important part of a healthy lifestyle.
-It can also help with your diabetes by:
+Being active can help with your diabetes by:

 • helping the body use insulin more effectively